Tag /

 News & Publications

-Many women going through menopause describe feeling mentally slower or more fatigued, a phenomenon often called "brain fog".
-Researchers in Serbia explored whether small daily doses of creatine could ease these symptoms and improve brain function in women during and after menopause.
+• Many women going through menopause describe feeling mentally slower or more fatigued, a phenomenon often called "brain fog".
+Researchers in Serbia explored whether small daily doses of creatine could ease these symptoms and improve brain function.

-The study included 36 healthy women aged around 50, half of whom were postmenopausal.
+The study included 36 healthy women around 50 years old, half of whom were menopausal and half perimenopausal.
 Over eight weeks, participants took creatine capsules twice daily for eight weeks, totaling 750 mg or 1,500 mg of creatine hydrochloride per day, or a combination providing 400 mg of creatine hydrochloride plus 400 mg of creatine ethyl ester per day, or a placebo.

 Here is what the researchers found:

-- Low-dose creatine hydrochloride (750 mg/day) improved alertness, executive control, and information-processing speed.
-Women processed about 9 percent more correct symbols and reacted roughly 5–6 percent faster on attention tasks compared with baseline.
+• Low-dose creatine hydrochloride (750 mg/day) improved alertness, executive control, and information-processing speed.
+Women reacted roughly 5–6 percent faster on attention tasks compared with baseline, while the placebo group became about 1 percent slower.

-- Medium-dose creatine hydrochloride (1,500 mg/day) led to a 6.6 percent faster reaction time than placebo and reduced general fatigue and concentration difficulties by about 15 percent.
-It also showed a trend toward fewer mood swings.
+• Medium-dose creatine hydrochloride (1,500 mg/day) improved reaction time by 6.6 percent from baseline, compared with a 1.2 percent change in the placebo group.
+It also reduced general fatigue by about 14 percent and concentration difficulties by about 48 percent, with a trend toward fewer mood swings.

-- The combination of creatine hydrochloride and creatine ethyl ester (800 mg total/day) improved attention and reaction time to a similar extent as the low-dose creatine hydrochloride group but uniquely lowered self-reported anxiety by about 40 percent.
+• The combination of creatine hydrochloride and creatine ethyl ester (800 mg total/day) improved attention and reaction speed on a cognitive task, and uniquely lowered self-reported anxiety by about 39 percent.

-- Brain scans showed that all creatine treatments increased total creatine across multiple regions, especially in the frontal lobes, which are involved in focus and decision-making.
-Frontal brain creatine rose by roughly 14–16 percent in the creatine groups compared with less than 1 percent in the placebo group.
+• Brain scans showed that all creatine treatments increased total creatine across multiple regions, with notable increases in frontal areas, which are involved in focus and decision-making.
+For example, right frontal white matter creatine rose by roughly 16 percent in the medium-dose group compared with less than 1 percent in the placebo group.

 Creatine helps recycle adenosine triphosphate (ATP), the molecule that powers most cellular activity.
 The authors suggest that menopause-related hormonal and metabolic changes might make women particularly responsive to creatine's energy-stabilizing effects.
 Even at these low doses, brain creatine rose measurably—possibly because of improved absorption or slower clearance during this life stage.